SoundWire Audio Communication System

 line input etc.

 4. When music is playing check the SoundWire Server level meter.
 This shows the volume level of sound being transmitted to your Android device.
-It shouldn't be too loud (frequent red indication which could mean distortion) or too quiet.
-Occasional brief red indication is ok.
-Adjust the level using the volume control of your music player.
+You may adjust the level using the volume control of your music player.
 If an Audio Input slider is shown on the SoundWire server use it as well.
-On Windows 7/8/10 you can also use the Audio Output slider, but this should normally be set to maximum.
+On Windows 7/8/10 you can also use the SoundWire server Audio Output slider, but this should normally be set to maximum.
 On Linux use Pulse Audio Volume Control to show and control volume levels.
 On Windows XP the Audio Output slider controls your PC speaker volume, not the transmitted audio level.

 SoundWire Android App Setup